Can you have a tooth pulled when you are pregnant or breastfeeding?

 Prescription pain relievers.

-The patient’s need for controlling their discomfort vs. concerns for the drug’s potential effect on their fetus lies at the heart in making a decision about the use of these kinds of drugs.
+The patient’s need for controlling their discomfort vs. concerns for the drug’s potential effect on their fetus lies at the heart of deciding on the use of these kinds of drugs.
 Usually, the patient’s obstetrician is consulted and their recommendations are followed.

 Can sedative medications be used with pregnant extraction patients?